Skip to main content

 • you take more than your prescribed dose of ramipril

-Take the ramipril packet or leaflet inside it, plus any remaining medicine, with you.
+Bring the ramipril packet or leaflet inside it, any remaining medicine, and any other medicines you take.